entando/entando-docs/vuepress/docs/v6.3.2/docs/curate/ecr-bundle-details.md

         - page/my_page_descriptor.yaml
         - page/another_page_descriptor.yaml

-      # To create a CMS Asset, add a reference to the descriptor file in the same location as the image or file you want to upload.
+      # To create a CMS Asset, add a reference to the descriptor file in the same location as the image or file you want to upload
       assets:
         - assets/my-asset/my_asset_descriptor.yaml
         - assets/my-asset/my_image.jpg